cwarden45/MissYvonne_Cat_Genome/README.md

 In contrast, Miss Yvonne does have long hair.

 Miss Yvonne does not have the same variant as Bastu.
-However, based upon the alignment, it looks like she has an adjacent T>G variant.
+However, based upon the alignment, it looks like she has an adjacent T>G variant (which is a change to *orange* color, versus a drop in coverage due to one copy having a deletion).